 - Pour in enough liquid to just barely cover the fish.

 - Bring the liquid to a simmer, and keep it there.

-- If you see any bubbles coming up from the bottom of the pan, it’s too hot–the liquid should “shimmer” rather than bubble.
+- If you see any bubbles coming up from the bottom of the pan, it's too hot--the liquid should "shimmer" rather than bubble.
 The ideal poaching temperature is between 165 and 180 degrees F (74 to 82 degrees C).
 Gently simmer until the fish flakes easily with a fork.